pulumi/pulumi-hugo/themes/default/content/templates/virtual-machine/_index.md

 title: Virtual Machine Templates
 layout: overview
 description: Pulumi program templates are the fastest way to deploy virtual machines on AWS, Azure, or Google Cloud Platform.
 Templates come with predefined infrastructure as code so you can get started instantly.
-meta_desc: Instantly deploy virtual machines (VMs) on AWS, Azure, or Google Cloud Platform with Pulumi Virtual Machine templates.
+meta_desc: Easily deploy virtual machines (VMs) on AWS, Azure, or Google Cloud Platform with Pulumi Virtual Machine templates.
 meta_image: meta.png
 weight: 1
 ---